Skip to main content

 Papillon Press

-Jill Ritchie has over three decades of fundraising experience and has written 28 books, 20 on fundraising.
+Jill Ritchie has over three decades of fundraising experience and has written 30 books, 21 on fundraising.
 She specialises in advising on the raising of money from the UK for organisations outside of Britain.
-Jill has worked with well over 1 000 non-profits and in particular, universities, in southern and South Africa.
+Jill has worked with well over 1 000 non-profits and, in particular, universities, in southern and South Africa.

-Jill chairs the UK Fund for Charities (UKFfC) that enables UK donations worldwide She is also the founder and chair of the SA-UK Trust Network (SA-UKTN), supporting UK fundraising for non-profits throughout sub-Saharan Africa. www.sa-uktrusts.org.uk She serves on the boards of the Tutu Foundation, UK and iZinga Assist.
+She chairs the UK Fund for Charities that enables UK donations worldwide and is the founder and chair of the SA-UK Trust Network (SA-UKTN), supporting UK fundraising for non-profits throughout sub-Saharan Africa .
+She is a founding board member of iZinga Assist and an ambassador of the Tutu Foundation UK.
 Jill is also a former council member of Tshwane University of Technology, the South African National Museum and the New York based Global Sourcing Council.
+She is a Fellow of the Southern African Institute of Fundraising (SAIF) and is also a member of the UK’s Chartered Institute of Fundraising.

 Related articles